github/docs/content/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account.md

 {% data reusables.cli.download-cli %}

-To add an SSH key to your GitHub account, use the `ssh-key add` subcommand and your public key.
+To add an SSH key to your GitHub account, use the `ssh-key add` subcommand, specifying your public key.

 ```shell
 gh ssh-key add <em>key-file</em>